 - A mold scope of work will be written when mold growth on material is greater than 10 square feet.

 - Facilities personnel will hire a qualified mold remediation contractor to remove and/or clean mold colonized materials.

 - If a source of specific air or surface contaminants are identified or suspected, such as volatile organic compounds, formaldehyde, etc, samples may be collected to determine specific concentrations and compare them with established permissible exposure limits (PEL) or threshold limit values (TLV).

 - If a mechanical issue is identified with the HVAC system, or other building component, a Work Order will be placed with the appropriate Campus Facilities Office.
-Environmental safety will track the completion of this work order and document the final outcome or, resolution of the complaint.
+Public Health & Environmental Safety will track the completion of this work order and document the final outcome or, resolution of the complaint.

 - Mold is present in the indoor and outdoor air and on surfaces all around us each day.
 It requires moisture and a food source to colonize materials.
 Targeting the source of moisture is an effective way to prevent mold from growing.

-- Obtaining air samples for mold growth is not recommended by Occupational and Environmental Safety.
+- Obtaining air samples for mold growth is not recommended by Public Health & Environmental Safety.
 It is difficult to interpret the data, associate it to a negative health effect, and act.
 Everyone is allergic to different molds, and industry guidelines recommend removing any mold, regardless of what is present on surfaces.

 - Typically, mold growth on surfaces can be identified visually.
 Surface samples to confirm mold presence may be obtained if growth is ambiguous.